 A life insurance policy through The Standard also entitles you to travel assistance.

 You can choose to buy additional life insurance through the optional life insurance plan.
-Additional coverage of one, two, three or four times your annual salary with a maximum benefit of $500,000 is available.
+Additional coverage of one, two, three or four times your annual salary with a maximum benefit of $750,000 is available.
+New and current employees must submit evidence of insurability for 4x salary and any coverage over $500,000.
 Coverage reduces at age 70 to 65% of the amount of life insurance you had prior to age 70 and then at age 75 reduces to 50%.

 - Future health insurance coverage for surviving spouses or family

 - Filing a life insurance claim procedures